jakelandis/es-hot-warm-cold/7.9-node-attributes/README.md

 7.10+ you can still use node attributes, but data tiers is the new prefered implementation.

-This is an example of how to implement hot, warm, cold with data tiers.
+This is an example of how to implement hot, warm, cold with node attributes.

 ## Pre-reqs